By Aditya K. Sreenivasan

 Peer Reviewed

 Antibiotic associated diarrhea is a common complication of antibiotic therapy, occurring in 5% to 39% of all patients receiving treatment.
-Nearly one third of these cases are attributed …
+Nearly one third of these cases …

 By Richard E. Greene, MD